 - Ask users to submit their email addresses to participate.
 These will come in handy when you run promotional email campaigns in the future.

 - Tools like Gleam, VYPER, Woobox, or contest apps on the Shopify App Store can help you embed contests into blog posts or landing pages on your store.
 Encourage sharing on social platforms as a participation method to increase the chances of your giveaway going viral.

 - Promote your giveaway with social media ads and influencer marketing.

 Branded giveaways are great.
 But partnering with other established brands and tapping into their customer base can sometimes be even better.

-The goal here is to work with brands that target a similar demographic but aren’t your competitor.
-For example, if you sell outdoor equipment, you can team up with a brand that sells outdoor apparel.
-Or if you sell couches you can team up with a candle manufacturer and an interior design firm.
+The goal is to work with brands that target a similar demographic but aren’t your competitor.
+For example, if you sell outdoor equipment, you can team up with an outdoor apparel brand.
+Or if you sell couches, you can team up with a candle manufacturer and an interior design firm.

 Social media platforms like Instagram and LinkedIn are great for spotting brands to partner with.
 Alternatively, you can use a tool like DojoMojo.
 Pick the right partner from their network based on their social media following, location, and past performance details.
 Next, flesh out a collaboration plan and reach out to potential partners directly on the platform.